marovira/atlas/external/imgui/examples/README.txt

 TL;DR;
  - Newcomers, read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup ImGui in your codebase.
- - Refer to 'opengl_example' to understand how the library is setup, it is the simplest one.
-   The other examples requires more boilerplate and are harder to read.
  - If you are using of the backend provided here, so you can copy the imgui_impl_xxx.cpp/h files to your project and use them unmodified.
+ - To LEARN how the library is setup, you may refer to 'opengl2_example' because is the simplest one to read.
+   However, do NOT USE the 'opengl2_example' if your code is using any modern GL3+ calls.
+   Mixing old fixed-pipeline OpenGL2 and modern OpenGL3+ is going to make everything more complicated.
+   Read comments below for details.
+If you are not sure, in doubt, use 'opengl3_example'.
- - If you have your own engine, you probably want to start from 'opengl_example' and adapt it to your engine, but you can read the other examples as well.
+ - If you have your own engine, you probably want to read a few of the examples first then adapt it to your engine.
+Please note that if your engine is based on OpenGL/DirectX you can perfectly use the existing rendering backends, don't feel forced to rewrite them with your own engine API, or you can do that later when you already got things to work.

 ImGui is highly portable and only requires a few things to run:
  - Providing mouse/keyboard inputs